Child Citizenship Act of 2000: Adoptee Citizenship Act

 The Adoptee Citizenship Act is a series of bills in the United States Congress, dating back to 2015, that attempt to remedy the lack of United States citizenship for thousands of intercountry adoptees who were adopted by United States citizens as children.
 The legislation, first introduced in 2015 and reintroduced in Congress in 2018, 2019, 2021, and 2024, amends the Child Citizenship Act of 2000 to close a loophole that has prevented adopted people from acquiring United States citizenship through their adoptive parents.
 Under the Child Citizenship Act, intercountry adopted children do not qualify for acquired citizenship through their adoptive parents if they were 18 years or older on February 27, 2001, the effective date of the act.
 If these adoptees never naturalized while they were children, they did not become United States citizens and remain at risk for deportation unless they naturalized later as adults.

 In September 2025, Senator Mazie Hirono and US Representative Adam Smith introduced legislation titled The Protecting Adoptees and American Families Act, or the PAAF Act for short.
-While the title of the 2025 bill is different from previous legislative, the content and purpose of the PAAF Act is identical to prior versions of the Adoptee Citizenship Act.
+While the title of the 2025 bill is different from previous legislation, the content and purpose of the PAAF Act is identical to prior versions of the Adoptee Citizenship Act.